sterndata/sdsplugin/readme.txt

 This plugin provides the shortcodes as shown below and adds a javascript popup window function, "popUP"

 Shortcodes:
+     [last-update]
+          outputs the date of the last page/post modification

      [sds_phpinfo]
      	  outputs phpinfo()